Overview of an ERP System

 - Automatic importing of documents, such as Sales Orders into the database.

 - Integrating to a website.

 Multiple Stock (Inventory) Warehouses.
 Your stock may be stored in multiple locations.
 Omni Accounts Multiple Stock Warehouse switch allows full control of this and can be configured to restrict user access to specific warehouses.
-Documents which track and control transfers between warehouses fall under the Inter-Warehouse Documentation switch.
+Documents that track and control transfers between warehouses fall under the Inter-Warehouse Documentation switch.

 Reports.
-Many businesses rely on spreadsheets to give them information which is gathered from different sources.
+Many businesses rely on spreadsheets to give them information that is gathered from different sources.
 Omni Accounts ERP software (Enterprise and Premium bundles) allows customised reports to be designed if the standard Omni Report Writer cannot provide the information.